-Reserve by: November 29, 2012
+Reserve by: November 1, 2014

 Discover Australia's amazing contrasts during this Mid-Voyage Land Adventure that takes you into the undulating hills of the verdant Barossa Valley wine region and the red outback landscape of Coober Pedy, home to the world's foremost opal mining industry.
 The Barossa Valley delights with charming small towns and visits to some of the best known wineries.
 There is time to get acquainted with Adelaide, a city of picturesque parks and gardens, and streets lined with historic buildings.

-DAY ONE - Wednesday, February 6, 2013 - Melbourne/Coober Pedy
+DAY ONE - Sunday, February 1, 2015 - Melbourne/Coober Pedy

-Following breakfast and check-out, depart the hotel and transfer to the Adelaide airport for your two-hour flight to Coober Pedy situated in the heart of the South Australia outback.
+Depart the ship in Melbourne and transfer to the airport for a scheduled flight to Coober Pedy via Adelaide.
+Coober Pedy is situated in the heart of the South Australia outback.
 The opal-mining town's name was quite appropriately coined by the Aborigines as 'white fellow's hole in the ground', since nearly half of the population live underground to escape the area's soaring summer temperatures.
 As the plane begins its descent, get your fist glimpse of the 'painted desert', pock-marked with craterlike surface diggings that are reminiscent of a lunar landscape.
 It is the first sign of Coober Pedy's claim to fame as the Opal Capital of the world.

 Overnight accommodation at the Desert Cave Hotel - Coober Pedy.

-DAY THREE - Friday, February 8, 2013 - Coober Pedy/Adelaide
+DAY TWO - Monday, February 2, 2015 - Coober Pedy/Adelaide/Barossa

 · One-night stay at the Desert Cave Hotel (or similar) - Coober Pedy